im-sohyeon/Projects_Yonsei/Pulling cups/Pulling_cups.md

 Making LEGO EV3 to pull cups over black square lines
 ---
 ### Contents
 >1.
-Instruciton of the "challenge"
+Instruction of the "challenge"
 >2.
 Algorithm
 >3.
 How to build code
 >4.
 Results